ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/README.txt

    [RFC9364] originally [RFC3110] made extensive use of SHA-1 as a cryptographic hash algorithm in RRSIG and Delegation Signer (DS) records, for example.
-Since then, multiple other algorithms with stronger cryptographic strength are now widely available for DS records and for Resource Record Signature (DNSKEY) and DNS Public Key (RRSIG) records.
+Since then, multiple other algorithms with stronger cryptographic strength have become widely available for DS records and for Resource Record Signature (DNSKEY) and DNS Public Key (RRSIG) records [RFC4034].
 Operators are encouraged to consider switching to one of the recommended algorithms listed in the [DNSKEY-IANA] and [DS-IANA] tables, respectively.
 Further, support for validating SHA-1 based signatures has been removed from some systems.
-As a result, SHA-1 is no longer fully interoperable in the context of DNSSEC.
+As a result, SHA-1 as part of a signature algorithm is no longer fully interoperable in the context of DNSSEC.
 As adequate alternatives exist, the use of SHA-1 is no longer advisable.

    This document thus further deprecates the use of RSASHA1 and RSASHA1-NSEC3-SHA1 for DNS Security Algorithms.